thomknoe/INFO-5345/Lab 6/README.md

 - <mark> Watch Testing Session # 1: [Testing Session # 1](https://drive.google.com/file/d/180PDUNI8GRM15R_p8Bw-a6V1HNUoArFK/view?usp=sharing) </mark>
 - <mark> Watch Testing Session # 2: [Testing Session # 2](https://drive.google.com/file/d/1wpqyTuACpf4Y45PojNBQiz9cMRhHCeiW/view?usp=sharing) </mark>

 <mark> We recruited 2 users from Architecture and 1 user from Design Tech to test and experience the emotion cubes.
-We gave them a brief introduction on the project and decided to allow them to explore the different emotion inferences that can make in front of the webcam.
-Displayed great interest in the feedback mechnaism, but the latency often affected the overall experience.
+We approached them in studio, gave a brief introduction on the project, and allowed them to enact various emotional reactions they can make in front of the webcam.
+Users displayed great interest in the feedback mechanism of the system, but the latency often effected the overall experience.
 Ultimately users found the experience to be delayed, yet charming and unexpected in its output.</mark>

 <p align="center">
 	<img src="https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%206/Images/Part_2/Testing_Group.jpg" alt="Testing Group" width="100%">